vishwas-atworks/Thought-on-Process/README.md

 It should goal model, use cases - so that a developer/designer understands the business scenario and is able to comprehend the how does this requirement fits into existing architecture.

+Involve QA earlier in Requirements process, developers should not dictate the requirements.
+A demo of newly developed functionality is fine but  QA is the final gatekeeper to check if quality expectationsa are met.

 ### Architecture

 Our Architecture is scalable, extensible and can handle need of growning markets.
 Let us have/review our architecture diagrams to match the Architectural diagrams and have various views of our software.